SimonMoynihan33/Financial-Tracker/README.md

 ![Flowchart](docs/readme-images/flowchart.png)

+Due to constraints when it comes to python in the terminal, I opted to show a table of expenses rather than charts as was initially planned.

 ## User-Experience

 Users who use this app will have specific goals in mind.
 While The Expence Tracker does not control your expenses, it logs them, allowing you to see how much and where your money is going.